Complaint Procedure for Review of Allegations of Unlawful Discrimination/Harassment Policy

 Retaliation is an adverse action taken against an individual as a result of complaining about unlawful discrimination or harassment, exercising a legal right, and/or participating in a complaint investigation as a third-party witness.
-Participants who experience retaliation should contact the campus Affirmative Action Officer/Title IX coordinator.
+Participants who experience retaliation should contact Human Resource Services/Title IX Coordinator.

 To the extent practicable or allowable by law, all aspects of the complaint and investigation conducted in accordance with these procedures will be confidential.
 All affected parties shall cooperate fully in the investigation and shall maintain and preserve the confidentiality of the investigation.

 No party shall employ audio or video taping devices during any portion of the procedures detailed hereafter.